-Objective A: Annually treat 0.5 acres of exotic plant species.
+Objective A: Annually treat 0.5 acres of infested plant species.

-- Action 1 Annually develop exotic plant management goals and work plans in Natural Resources Tracking System (NRTS) database, or equivalent.
+- Action 1 Annually develop invasive plant management goals and work plans in Natural Resources Tracking System (NRTS) database, or equivalent.
 MZ surveys will be updated in the Natural Resources Tracking System (NRTS) database, or equivalent, and treatment goals will be adjusted throughout the year.
-The Park will strive to achieve 100% of annual treatment goals as determined in NRTS. - Action 2 Implement annual work plan by treating 0.5 infested acres in park annually - Action 3 Continue maintenance and follow-up treatments, as needed.
+The Park will strive to achieve 100% of annual treatment goals as determined in NRTS. - Action 2 Implement annual work plan by treating 0.5 infested acres in park annually - Action 3 Continue maintenance and follow-up treatments, as needed. - Action 4 Continue to monitor for new infestations.
+Specific infestation surveys will be updated in NRTS for all areas with existing infestations.
+General surveys for all zones will be updated on a biannual basis.
+Expand on interpretive efforts to educate park visitors and adjacent property owners on the impacts of invasive species.